 When there are very depressed levels of activity, firms might offer discounts or sales in order to increase capacity utilisation.
 They thus temporarily suppress their profit margins as a means of maintaining their market share.
 As demand conditions become more favourable the firms start withdrawing the discounts and the frequency of sales decrease and prices return to those levels that offer the desired rate of return to firms at normal levels of capacity utilisation.

 We would not consider these cyclical adjustments in prices, where they occur to constitute inflation.
 Low prices can also contribute negatively to inflation.
-Check out Aldi Catalogue for low prices.

 12.3 Inflation in practice